CambridgeDigitalBibleResearch/discourse-small-caps/README.md

-# SmallCaps

-SmallCaps is a plugin for ...
+# Small Caps for Discourse

+This plugin lets you format Discourse posts with <span style="font-variant: small-caps">Small caps</span>.

 ## Installation

-Follow [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) how-to from the official Discourse Meta, using `git clone https://github.com/DawnPaladin/small-caps.git` as the plugin command.
+Follow [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) how-to from the official Discourse Meta, using `git clone https://github.com/DawnPaladin/discourse-small-caps.git` as the plugin command.

 ## Usage

+You'll find an "Aᴀ" button in the editing toolbar; click it to add [smallcaps] tags around your text.

 ## Feedback